ianwcarlson/fastphrase/laundryList.md

  * Customize password reset email to current domain (need to verify)
  * ui-router allow access to sign up page
- * audit firebase calls to may require promises to guarantee order of execution
- * Logout doesn't work right
  * Add path back to login from signup/password reset
  * Add confirmation modals when deleting categories and resetting

- * Add show definition when playing
+ * fix card flashing upon play reset (going to 0 opacity)
  * Busy animations during page loads
- * Implement page resize event handler to prevent next button from getting covered
+ * audit firebase calls to may require promises to guarantee order of execution
+ * Logout doesn't work right

  * Check if passwords entered match in sign up page
  * Integrate new release of Onsen
  * Ensure all templates get cached